d9042n/personal_backend/docker/development/README.md

-# 💻 Local Development Guide
+# 🐳 Local Development Guide

-Quick guide to start developing the Personal Backend project locally.
+This guide explains how to run the Personal Backend project in a local development environment using Docker.

 ## 🚀 Quick Start